 All in all, this anime probably appeals most to audiences who prefer their isekai/fantasy adventures to be mostly wholesome.
 Based on that consideration, it fits in more with Kuma Kuma Kuma Bear or Wandering Witch: The Journey of Elaina (although the latter anime’s subject matter tends to get very, very dark in certain episodes).

-Even then, the anime failed to focus on what’s important when it came to adapting key plot elements, which meant the anime failed to properly convey the major character developments integral to good storytelling.
+Even then, the anime failed to focus on what’s important when it came to adapting key plot elements, including any mention of Ryoma’s abusive father and how evil adventurers shaped his mindset, which meant the anime failed to properly convey the major character developments integral to good storytelling.

-Thus, the anime was plot-driven while the books were more character-driven, which leaves the anime feeling less satisfying than it should have been (see the light novel comparison section below for more details).
+Thus, the anime was plot-driven while the books were more character-driven, which leaves the anime feeling soulless compared to how it should have been (see the light novel comparison section below for more details).

 Kami-tachi ni Hirowareta Otoko Season 2 release date predictions

 As of the last update, Maho Film or any company related to the production of the anime has not officially confirmed the By the Grace of the Gods Season 2 release date.
 Nor has the production of a Kami-tachi ni Hirowareta Otoko Season 2 sequel been announced.